 One of the easiest ways to analyse the quality of the backlinks to your site is by using the Inbound Links Analysis tool from Moz.

-This analytical tool will, as the name suggests, crawl the backlink profile of any given domain and show you the page authority, the domain authority scores and, the spam score of the links.
+This inbound link analysis tool will crawl the backlink profile of any given domain and show you the page authority, the domain authority scores and, the spam score of the links.